ehakobya/design-pattern-ehakobya/README.md

 ![checkstyle-report.png](doc%2Fcheckstyle-report.png)

-> - At first the checkstyle report showed over a 1000 errors.
+> - At first the checkstyle report showed over 1000 errors.
 The issue was resolved by changing the IDE settings to use spaces instead of tabs.
 This brought down the number of errors from 1000 to approximately 200.
 All important errors were corrected.
 The remaining ones are left alone **On Purpose**.

 ### Spotbugs Report